-The Metro Foundation, in addition to managing your business hierarchy, location attributes, security and authentication; facilitates the free movement of data in and out of the platform, as well as seamlessly between modules.
+In addition to managing your business hierarchy, location attributes, security and authentication; Metro Foundation facilitates the free movement of data in and out of the platform, and seamlessly between modules.
 Should you add another module to your current Metro technology set, existing data is used to minimise configuration/setup time and accelerate the go-live of each module.
 The value of having ‘one version of the truth’ extends further than accuracy, agility and cost alone.
 For example, data held within the Employee Management module can be used to target communications or tasks based on the availability, skill sets, workload and capacity of an individual within a store.

 Discover more about each module by selecting from the tabs below:

-A user account has a role (or multiple roles) assigned to it.
-The role determines the level the user is in the hierarchy.
-Each role can be set with security permissions which allows the user associated to that role to only see the relevant functions available to their level.
+Each metro user account is assigned a role (or multiple roles).
+The roll(s) determine the user’s level within the metro hierarchy.
+Each role is set with security permissions that allow the user to see only the relevant functions available to their level and position.